cbeust/klaxon/README.md

 #### Polymorphic classes

-A polymorphic class is a class whose actual type is defined by one of its own property.
+A polymorphic class is a class whose actual type is defined by one of its own properties.
 Consider this JSON:

 ```json
 [